JCSDA/spack-stack/doc/source/Prerequisites.rst

 qt (qt@5)
 ------------------------------

 Building ``qt`` with spack isn't straightforward as it requires many libraries related to the graphical desktop that are often tied to the operating system, and which many compilers don't build correctly.
 We therefore require ``qt`` as an external package.
 On many of the HPC systems, it is already available as a separate module or provided by the operating system.
-On macOS and Linux, it can be installed using ``brew`` or other package managers (see :numref:`Sections %s <Platform_macOS>` and :numref:`%s <Platform_Linux>` for examples).
+On macOS and Linux, it can be installed using ``brew`` or other package managers (see :numref:`Sections %s <NewSiteConfigs_macOS>` and :numref:`%s <NewSiteConfigs_Linux>` for examples).

 On HPC systems without a sufficient Qt5 installation, we install it outside of spack with the default OS compiler and then point to it in the site's ``packages.yaml``.
 The following instructions install ``qt@5.15.2`` in ``/discover/swdev/jcsda/spack-stack/qt-5.15.2/5.15.2/gcc_64``.